Brian-ED/rayed-bqn/README.md

 brew install raylib
 ```

 And the raylib `.dylib` and header files will be installed to the usual `/opt` locations.
-But you'll need to change your `config.txt` file to point at this location.
-You can just create a `config.txt` file in the root `rayed-bqn` folder, or try to run any of the examples (which will fail, but they'll create a `config.txt` file you can edit).
+But you'll need to change your `config.bqn` file to point at this location.
+You can just create a `config.bqn` file in the root `rayed-bqn` folder, or try to run any of the examples (which will fail, but they'll create a `config.bqn` file you can edit).
-In the `config.txt` file set `raylib` to point to the homebrew location as follows:
+In the `config.bqn` file set `raylib` to point to the homebrew location as follows:
 ```
 raylibPath:/usr/local/opt/raylib/lib/libraylib.dylib
 ```